FrancescoCrino/water-leakage-detection-system/code/README.md

 **Start the mosquitto MQTT-SN/MQTT transparent bridge**

 Now we can start our mosuqitto that will act as MQTT-SN/MQTT transparent bridge.
-With the following command we will launch mosquitto that will use as a configuration file the file my_local_bridge.conf contained in the conf folder.
+With the following command we will launch mosquitto that will use as a configuration file the file my_local_bridge.conf contained in the [conf directory](https://github.com/FrancescoCrino/water-leakage-detection-system/tree/main/conf).
 Just to be safe we will execute the command to stop mosquitto service before to run our new instance of mosquitto.

 ```